- Course: Chemical Engineering MEng, BEng

-My choice to study Chemical Engineering came as a result of being faced with a choice between my two passions, business and chemistry.
+I was faced with a choice between my two passions: business and chemistry.
 After extensive research into both fields, I concluded that engineers ascend the corporate ladder into management positions (owing to the logical thinking and problem-solving that is harnessed through study) and Chemical Engineering incorporates chemistry and science.
-Thus, by doing this degree I ensure that both my passions can be satisfied in my future career, and I have not shut the door on either of them.
+Therefore, this degree would satisfy both passions for my future career, so I wouldn’t need to shut the door on either of them.

-My motivation for setting the goal of studying outside of South Africa was to enhance my personal experiences, gain greater independence and expand my global knowledge.
-I specifically chose the University of Leeds, as it is highly ranked for Chemical Engineering, which, coupled with the strong links the University has with industry and the practical way in which they teach their course, made it a very appealing choice.
-Furthermore, gaining a Chemical Engineering degree from an internationally recognised university will also give me the ability to be employed in any country, including my own, which is another reason why I have chosen to study here.
+My reason to study outside of South Africa was to enhance my personal experiences, gain greater independence and expand my global knowledge.
+I specifically chose the University of Leeds because it is highly ranked for Chemical Engineering, which – coupled with the strong links the university has to industry and the practical way it teaches the course – made it a very appealing choice.
+Furthermore, gaining a Chemical Engineering degree from an internationally recognised university will also give me the ability to be employed in any country, including my own.

-I think the best aspect of studying this course has been learning and training to think in ways that I did not know I was capable of doing so.
-As problem-solving is fundamental to every module on the course, learning that there are multiple methods to get to the same solution, and consequently being taught how to find the best possible method, has been challenging but incredibly stimulating and rewarding.
-Furthermore, the inclusion of practical work in our modules has allowed me to understand how real-life processes, utilising the theory we learn, would operate.
+The best aspect of studying this course has been learning to think in ways that I didn’t know I was capable of.
+As problem-solving is fundamental to every module on the course, learning that there are multiple methods to get to the same solution – and consequently being taught how to find the best possible method – has been challenging but incredibly stimulating and rewarding.
+Furthermore, the inclusion of practical work in our modules has allowed me to understand how real-life processes utilise the theories we learn.

 The best aspect of studying at this university is the people.
 I have been lucky enough to find friends that have become my family in this new city, and that allow me to call Leeds one of my homes.

 Tell us about some of the exciting projects you have completed so far?